Dropper Post Won’t Return to Full Height — Here’s the Fix

 Replacement Availability by Brand

-This is where it gets brand-specific:
+This is where things get brand-specific:

 DIY vs Shop Cost Comparison